Running Record Observations in Early Childhood Education

 • Identify areas of weakness

-Since there are pros and cons to any observation method, you’ll find it beneficial to adopt multiple tools for assessment.
-Child development is complex, and a series of tools, including running records and anecdotal records, can help you better understand children’s progress and growth.
+Since there are pros and cons to any observation method, you will find it beneficial to adopt multiple tools for assessment.
+Child development is complex, and a series of tools, including running records and anecdotal records, helps you better understand children’s progress and growth.

 How to write a running record

-All children are different.
-They don’t learn or develop in the same ways.
-Using an observation tool like running records can help you customize your instruction to cater to the different needs of your learners.
-The process of conducting a running record observation for each child can get overwhelming, but these tips should help.
+All children are different, and they do not learn or develop in the same ways.
+Using an observation tool like running records helps you customize your instruction to cater to the different needs of your learners.
+The process of conducting a running record observation for each child can get overwhelming, but these tips will help.

 Create a schedule

-Setting aside time to conduct a running record observation for each child can be intimidating.
+Setting aside time to conduct a running record observation for each child can intimidate many educators.
 Create a schedule to make this process easier.
-Decide how often you will conduct running record observations and develop a schedule where one or more children are assigned to each teacher on a specific day of the week.
+Decide how often you will conduct running record observations, and develop a schedule where you assign one or more children to each teacher on a specific day of the week.

 Observe one child at a time

 For example, imagine two children, Claire and Emmy, playing together.
-While you are observing Claire, it might be easy for the behavior of Emmy to trickle into your observation.
+While you observe Claire, the behavior of Emmy might easily trickle into your observation.
 You might write: “Emmy yells, causing Claire to become alarmed.”
 Not only have you directed this observation toward Emmy, but you have also made an assumption about Claire.
-To keep the focus on Claire without making any inferences about her behavior, you could write: “When Emmy yells, Claire quickly lifts her head with widened eyes.
+To keep the focus on Claire without making any inferences about her behavior, you could write: “When Emmy yells, Claire quickly lifts her head with widened eyes.”

 Write in the present tense